jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header.md

 The motivation for this arises out of the absence of a standardized and automated way to provide Mailbox Providers with an address for a complaint feedback loop.
 Currently, providing and maintaining such an address is a manual and time-consuming process for Message Originators and Mailbox Providers.

-It is unclear, at the time of publication, whether the function provided by this document has widespread demand, and whether the mechanism offered will be adopted and found to be useful.
-Therefore, this is being published as an Experiment, looking for a constituency of implementers and deployers, and for feedback on the operational utility.
-The document is produced through the Independent RFC stream and was not subject to the IETF's approval process.
+The mechanism specified in this document is being published as an experiment, to gauge interest of, and gather feedback from implementers and deployers.
+This document is produced through the Independent RFC stream and was not subject to the IETF's approval process.

 --- middle